 Every accident in the school buildings, on the school grounds, or on school-sponsored activities must be reported immediately to the sponsor and to the school office.

 EMERGENCY DRILLS

-Fire, tornado, lockdown, and intruder drills are conducted each semester.
+Fire, tornado, lockdown, intruder, and earthquake drills are conducted each semester.
 Each student should study the list posted in each room and know what to do in each case.